Solution overview

 Change the password at a recurring interval, at least once a year.

-- To make sure that the device has its original Axis firmware, or to take full control of the device after a security attack:
+- To make sure that the device has its original AXIS OS, or to take full control of the device after a security attack:

 Reset to factory default settings.
 See Reset to factory default settings.